open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 There are two categories of samplers:

-- **Head samplers:** Implementations of [`Sampler`](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.29.0/specification/trace/sdk.md#sampler), called by a `Tracer` during span creation.
+- **Head samplers:** Implementations of [`Sampler`](./sdk.md#sampler), called by a `Tracer` during span creation for both root and child spans.
 - **Downstream samplers:** Any component that, given an ended Span, decides whether to *drop* it or *keep* it (by forwarding it to the next component in the pipeline).
 This category is also known as "collection path samplers" or "sampling processors".
 Note that *Tail samplers* are a special class of downstream samplers that buffer spans of a trace and make a sampling decision for the trace as a whole using data from any span in the buffered trace.

 This section defines the behavior for these two categories of samplers.

 ### Head samplers

+See [SDK requirements for trace randomness](./sdk.md#sampling-requirements), which covers potentially inserting explicit trace randomness using the OpenTelemetry TraceState `rv` sub-key.

-A head sampler is responsible for computing the `rv` and `th` values in a new span's initial [`TraceState`](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.29.0/specification/trace/api.md#tracestate).
-The main inputs to that computation include the parent span's trace state (if a parent span exists), the new span's trace ID, and possibly the trace flags (to know if the trace ID has been generated in a random manner).
+A head Sampler is responsible for computing the `th` value in a new span's [OpenTelemetry TraceState](./tracestate-handling.md#tracestate-handling).
+The main inputs to that computation include the parent context's TraceState and the TraceID.

 When a span is sampled by in accordance with this specification, the output TraceState SHOULD be set to convey probability sampling:

 - The `th` key MUST be defined with a threshold value corresponding to the sampling probability the sampler used.
-- If trace randomness was derived from a TraceState `rv` value, the same `rv` value MUST be defined and equal to the incoming Context's `rv` value.
+- If trace randomness was derived from a OpenTelemetry TraceState `rv` sub-key value, the same `rv` value MUST be defined and equal to the incoming OpenTelemetry TraceState `rv` sub-key value.

 ### Downstream samplers

 A downstream sampler, in contrast, may output a given ended Span with a *modified* trace state, complying with following rules:

-- If the chosen sampling probability is 1, the sampler MUST NOT modify any existing `th`, nor set any `th`.
+- If the chosen sampling probability is 1, the sampler MUST NOT modify an existing `th` sub-key value, nor set a `th` sub-key value.
 - Otherwise, the chosen sampling probability is in `(0, 1)`.
 In this case the sampler MUST output the span with a `th` equal to `max(input th, chosen th)`.
 In other words, `th` MUST NOT be decreased (as it is not possible to retroactively adjust an earlier stage's sampling probability), and it MUST be increased if a lower sampling probability was used.
 This case represents the common case where a downstream sampler is reducing span throughput in the system.

 ### Migration to consistent probability samplers